tbz-pariv/tbzuploader/README.rst

 A lot of daily work is based on regular files.

-tbzuploader is a tool which detects uploadable files and posts them via HTTP while conforming to the standardized `HTTP Status Codes <https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_Success>`_.
+tbzuploader is a command line tool which detects uploadable files and posts them via HTTP while conforming to the standardized `HTTP Status Codes <https://en.wikipedia.org/wiki/List_of_HTTP_status_codes#2xx_Success>`_.